Committees & Projects

 The American Heritage Committee was established to preserve our rich American heritage in the fields of art and sculpture, crafts, fiber arts, literature and drama, and music.

-The American History Committee honors historical people, places, dates, and events, sponsors the American History and Christopher Columbus Essay Contests, and recognizes the contributions of women in American history.
+The American History Committee honors historical people, places, dates, and events, sponsors the American History Essay Contests, and recognizes the contributions of women in American history.

 The American Indians Committee is entrusted to the continuing education of the history and culture of this community as well as the support of the educational and cultural pursuits of its citizens.